ITzTravelInTime/TINU/README.md

 Repository rules:
  - Pease do not recompile and redistribute as your own versions of this software outside this repo, and trust only official releases on the main branch of this software, to avoid using any third party modified or recompiled versions, because third party developers can easily hide malweres inside of it
- - If you want to create your own spin-off project create it in this repo in your own branch
+ - If you want to create your own spin-off version of TINU create it in this repo in your own branch
- - Distribute your spin-off version in this repo in the releases section , specifying from which branch your binary comes from
+ - Distribute your spin-off version of TINU in this repo in the releases section , specifying from which branch your binary comes from
- - For your spin-off version use the same version of swift that is used on the main branch
+ - For your spin-off version use the same version of swift that is used on the main branch at the moment you publish it
- - Do not commit, merge or edit the main branch, create your own instead and contact the project creator if you believe that your changes may help with the main branch
+ - Do not edit the main branch, create your own instead and contact the project creator if you believe that your changes may help with the main branch
- - Contact the project creator for problems of the UI to fix
+ - Contact the project creator for problems of the UI to fix, suggestions from professional designers are welcome

 Note that:
  - this software is under GNU GPL v3 license so any new branch/mod/third party release must be open source and under the same license
- - I (project creator) assume no responsibility for any use of this app and this source code, and also for any kind of hardware and software damage to you computer and any device or perriferrial that may come from this app or source code during it's use and not
+ - I (project creator) assume no responsibility for any use of this app and this source code, and also for any kind of hardware and software damage to any computer and any device or peripheral that may come from this app or source code during it's use and not
  - I (project creator) do not guarantee support to you, this is only an open source project, not a product released by a company!
+ - This project is born only for educational and demonstrative purposes, it's not intended to be used for commercial purposes and it will never be